 Measures experiences and attitudes along a linear scale, e.g. ‘Strongly Disagree’ to ‘Strongly Agree’.

 Logic (Question and Page)

 The term Logic refers to the way respondents can be directed through your project.
-This is to say that you can oblige participants to skip certain sections of your project, or disqualify them from completing the survey, if you have determined that it does not concern them.
+This is to say that you can oblige participants to skip certain sections of your project or disqualify them from completing the survey if you have determined that it doesn't concern them.
 You can also require respondents to give consent use of their information, or request further information in relation to what they have already provided.

 A small symbol, design, or image used by organizations as a form of identification.